-- Then shake the filter up and down for 20 seconds.
+- Shake the filter up and down for 20 seconds.

 - Remove the inlet hose from the nozzle and squeeze the dirty water out.

-If cleaning the filter fails to restore water flow replace the cartridge.
+If cleaning the filter fails to restore water flow, you should replace the cartridge.

 - Detach the filter from the reservoir.